 If in defaults, the report poles pilings as logs option is checked, SuperACE will split scale the pole according to scaling rules.
 Trim will be added to the segments made.
 This results in an estimate of what that pole would contain if cut as logs.
 Poles or piling are the highest value products so this estimated log board feet is advisory.
 The split scaled segments made from a long pole or piling will also not reflect preferred log lengths that would be cut.
-If a closer estimate of log volume in poles is desired it is best to use + in the log % column to join segments of likely cutting lengths.
+If a closer estimate of log volume in poles is desired, it is best to use + in the log % column to join segments of likely cutting lengths.
 Example - a 95-foot pole would, in Westside scaling rules, have board feet from logs (butt to top) of 31ft - 32ft - 32ft.
-For Eastside scaling rules the 95 foot pole would have board feet from logs (butt to top) of 32ft - 32ft - 31ft.
-Westside scaling rules put the longest segment to the top, Eastside scaling rules put the longest segment to the butt.
-Cutting to preferred log lengths could be (butt to top) 40ft + 40ft + 16ft.
-How many board feet are in a pole?
-It depends.
-If the log price table and pole price table are correctly filled out, the relative values of logs and poles can be looked at using the edit screen.
+For Eastside scaling rules the 95-foot pole would have board feet from logs (butt to top) of 32ft - 32ft - 31ft.
+Westside scaling rules put the longest segment to the top, Eastside scaling rules put the longest segment to the top, Eastside scaling rules put the longest segment to the top price table and pole price table are correctly filled out, the relative values of logs and poles can be looked at using the edit screen.